Loading lesson…

 Using AI to tease, mock, or hurt someone is still bullying — even if it feels like 'just a joke' or 'just a picture.'
 AI makes it easy to create mean cartoons, write mean poems, or generate fake images that make someone look silly or bad.
 The person on the other end of that content does not care that AI made it.
 They feel hurt by it.
 AI-powered teasing can spread fast — one image shared in a group chat can reach dozens of people in seconds.
 That makes AI bullying more powerful and more harmful than passing a mean note in class.
 There are also consequences: schools have rules against cyberbullying, and those rules apply to AI-made content too.
 Adults can see group chat histories.
 There is also a better use for these tools: AI can help you make things that are genuinely fun and kind — silly stories that everyone laughs at together, creative games, or funny characters that do not target anyone.
 The creativity is yours.
 Point it somewhere good.

-What is the core idea behind "AI and not using AI to tease people"?
+What is the main idea of "AI and not using AI to tease people"?

-Which best describes the scope of "AI and not using AI to tease people"?
+Which action would help you apply "AI and not using AI to tease people" responsibly?